Certified Diversity, Equity and Inclusion Marketing Expert.

 My pronouns are he / him / his.
 My native language is Flemish.

-Professionally, I’ve started my career in the music industry, then moved to retail as Product Marketing Manager and since 2013 I am self-employed as Senior Project Manager in Digital Marketing Projects until this year.
+Professionally, I’ve started my career in the music industry, then moved to retail as Product Marketing Manager.
+In 2013 I started as a self-employed Senior Project Manager.
+I got assigned to Top 500 companies for managing Digital Marketing Projects until 2023.

-I get assigned to Top 500 companies for managing projects.
 It’s fair to say that my professional scope has always been marketing and communication.
-I also freelance part-time for excap, a leading market research agency, specialized in optimizing Customer Experience.
+I still freelance for excap, a leading market research agency, specialized in optimizing Customer Experience.
 Excap is often consulted by the government to conduct discrimination researches.
+Yet, another reason why I I got very interested in DE&I.

 Key driver 2 – The societal shift